Looking for some effective team building exercises to bring your team together?

-This strategy can also be used for virtual meetings, which is a lot of fun.
+This strategy can also be used to host your virtual meetings!

 Team members designate a time to virtually meet while each of them is at their chosen coffee shop.
-This makes it feel as if a team meeting is being conducted at a specific location outside of the “office” and can let remote employees feel some of the perks that office employees often get.
+This makes it feel as if a team meeting is being conducted at a specific location outside of the “common office.”

-Remote employees often miss out on the chance to chit-chat about personal matters with other team members, such as family, personal events, and hobbies outside of work.
+Remote employees often miss out on the opportunity to chit-chat about personal matters with other team members, such as family, personal events, and hobbies outside of work.

-What if work calendars allowed team members to add personal events and goals to the agenda as well?
+What if work calendars allowed team members to add personal events or a common goal to the agenda as well?

 There are several app options out there like Eventbot Calendar that have turned this joint calendar idea into a real thing.

-Gift giving not only gives employees something to look forward to, but it allows team members to bond and feel thankful to one another.
+Gift-giving not only gives employees something to look forward to, but it allows team members to form a deeper bond and feel thankful for one another.

 Is your team using Slack or something similar to communicate?